Astronomy on Mars: Earth and Moon

 As seen from Mars, the Earth is an inner planet like Venus (a "morning star" or "evening star").
 The Earth and Moon appear starlike to the naked eye, but observers with telescopes would see them as crescents, with some detail visible.

 An observer on Mars would be able to see the Moon orbiting around the Earth, and this would easily be visible to the naked eye.
 By contrast, observers on Earth cannot see any other planet's satellites with the naked eye, and it was not until soon after the invention of the telescope that the first such satellites were discovered (Jupiter's Galilean moons).

 At maximum angular separation, the Earth and Moon would be easily distinguished as a double planet, but about one week later they would merge into a single point of light (to the naked eye), and then about a week after that, the Moon would reach maximum angular separation on the opposite side.
-The maximum angular separation of the Earth and Moon varies considerably according to the relative distance between the Earth and Mars: it is about 25′ when Earth is closest to Mars (near inferior conjunction) but only about 3.5′ when the Earth is farthest from Mars (near superior conjunction).
+The maximum angular separation of the Earth and Moon varies considerably according to the relative distance between the Earth and Mars: it is about 25′ (arcminutes) when Earth is closest to Mars (near inferior conjunction) but only about 3.5′ when the Earth is farthest from Mars (near superior conjunction).
 For comparison, the apparent diameter of the Moon from Earth is 31′.

 The minimum angular separation would be less than 1′, and occasionally the Moon would be seen to transit in front of or pass behind (be occulted by) the Earth.
 The former case would correspond to a lunar occultation of Mars as seen from Earth, and because the Moon's albedo is considerably less than that of the Earth, a dip in overall brightness would occur, although this would be too small to be noticeable by casual naked eye observers because the size of the Moon is much smaller than that of the Earth and it would cover only a small fraction of the Earth's disk.

 Mars Global Surveyor imaged the Earth and Moon on May 8, 2003, 13:00 UTC, very close to maximum angular elongation from the Sun and at a distance of 0.930 AU from Mars.
 The apparent magnitudes were given as −2.5 and +0.9.
 At different times the actual magnitudes will vary considerably depending on distance and the phases of the Earth and Moon.

-From one day to the next, the view of the Moon would change very differently for an observer on Mars than for an observer on Earth.
+From one day to the next, the view of the Moon would change considerably for an observer on Mars than for an observer on Earth.
 The phase of the Moon as seen from Mars would not change much from day to day; it would match the phase of the Earth, and would only gradually change as both Earth and Moon move in their orbits around the Sun.
 On the other hand, an observer on Mars would see the Moon rotate, with the same period as its orbital period, and would see far side features that can never be seen from Earth.